Edited by Brenna Harris on 21-Nov-2023

 - It’s best to avoid driving at night if possible, as your visibility is reduced, and criminals are generally more active at this time.
 Cartels have been known to create illegal roadblocks as a way to demand money before allowing you to pass through.

 - Also, armed muggings can occur while stopped, especially in crowded cities, so try to limit how often you stop and plan your trip ahead to ensure you’re taking the best routes.

 3. Stay vigilant while wandering the streets

 When it comes to exploring the cities in Baja, there are a few very simple rules you should follow to increase your safety.

-- Never walk alone – Walking around alone is never a good idea, especially in a foreign city.
-It’s best to travel in a large group, or at least with 2 other people.
+- Never walk alone.
+Walking around alone is never a good idea, especially in a foreign city.
+It’s best to travel in a large group, or at least with two other people.
 Venturing around a city in Baja alone is just inviting trouble.
 Skip the trouble, don’t walk alone.
 Simple.

-- Avoid exploring Baja, Mexico at night – Exploring a city at night is not the best idea, this is when crime is at its highest and people are most vulnerable.
-If you do decide you want to explore at night; go with a group, bring flashlights, and try to stay near the tourist areas as they tend to be safer.
+- Avoid exploring Baja at night – Exploring a city at night is not the best idea, as this is when crime is at its highest and you’re most vulnerable.
+If you do decide to explore at night, go with a group and make sure to bring an extremely bright flashlight and try to stay near the tourist areas as they tend to be safer.

-Thefts, snatch-and-grabs, and pickpocketing happen a lot in Mexico, especially in crowded areas so try to avoid them.
-With that being said, be aware who is around you at all times, don’t leave your personal belongings lying around, and certainly don’t carry all of your money with you.
+Thefts, snatch-and-grabs, and pickpocketing happen a lot in Mexico, especially in crowded areas, so try to avoid them.
+With that being said, be aware of who is around you at all times, don’t leave your personal belongings lying around, and certainly don’t carry all of your money with you.